ndrakos/blog/_posts/2023-03-22-MIRISim_Troubleshooting_Part_II.md

 ### Notes:

 - The dither patterns look right.
-As posted previously, the "centre" of the images is at (688.5,511.5) pixels.
-The dither pattern specified is (in pixels)
+As posted previously, the "centre" of the images is at (688.5,511.5) pixels, and the dither pattern was written in the previous section.
 - The observations are all centred the same, which is how it should be since I gave them all the same scene.
-For the actual mock observations, I centre the cutout of the scene based on the pointing.
+For the actual mock observations, I will centre the cutout of the scene based on the pointing.
 - There is a bright spot on the raw images, that isn't the 1 source put in.
 I'm not too worried about this though, since the image IS unrealistically bright.
 I believe we saw something similar in the NIRCam images, when we had a star that was too bright in them.
 - I do need to check to make sure I am interpreting the pointing of the COSMOS APT files correctly, but at least now I am sure of how the input-> output is treated!